mla/time-ago/README.md

 # BUGS

-The rails' implementation includes logic for leap years depending on the parameters supplied.
-We have no equivalent support although it would be simple to add if anyone cares.
+The rails' implementation includes some logic for leap years that is not implemented here.

 # CREDITS

 Ruby on Rails DateHelper [http://apidock.com/rails/v4.2.1/ActionView/Helpers/DateHelper/distance\_of\_time\_in\_words](http://apidock.com/rails/v4.2.1/ActionView/Helpers/DateHelper/distance_of_time_in_words)

-Ruby I18N library
+Ruby i18n library
 [https://github.com/svenfuchs/i18n](https://github.com/svenfuchs/i18n)

 # SEE ALSO